 We offer four FULL scholarships (for puppy and training), thanks to Lisa Maloff for donating full funding!

-Your donations will help fund wounded veterans as they train their own service dogs to help them reintegrate into civilian life after serious, service related disabilities.
+Your donations will help fund wounded veterans as they train their own service dogs to help them reintegrate into civilian life after serious service related disabilities.
 Please donate generously.
-Use the “donate” button found on our “about” page or log into PayPal and send money to email@example.com.
+You may donate thorough PayPal by linking to Gabby Jack Ranch’s PayPal account ( email@example.com ) or by using this “donation” link.
 Be sure to let us know if you would like this donation applied to a particular program or person.
 Corporations and businesses, please consider full sponsorship by donating $5000 to support a service dog team!

 HomeFront Dogs helps eligible veterans with service related disabilities to train a dog or puppy to become their service dog.
 We concentrate on teaching the dogs what they need to do to mitigate the effects of PTSD and TBI.
 Dogs being trained primarily for mobility will require a facilitator to help with the training.
 Others are trying to copy our name and program, Homefront Dogs is an official, registered, trade name for Gabby Jack Ranch’s special veteran program.
 Our name and program are approved by the IRS as a 501 (c) (3) non-profit corporation and donations made to support Gabby Jack Ranch’s Homefront Dogs program are tax deductible.